forkcms/documentation/module guide/cronjobs.md

 > It might be a good idea to secure the cronjob.php with a password because anyone(who knows the address to the file) could execute the cronjobs.
 > You can do this by putting a .htaccess and a .htpasswd file in the backend directory where the cronjob.php file is located.
 Note that the call to the your action in the crontab changes somewhat. http://HTUSERNAME:HTPASSWORD@domain.tld/backend/cronjob.php?module=MODULENAME&action=ACTIONNAME&id=NR

+## Problems when coding

+When coding cronjobs you should not use one of the following functions, because they are going to break your cronjob:
+- BL::getWorkingLanguage()
+- BackendModel::createURLForAction()